In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 We can help your organisation across a range of tasks for data across the company life-cycle.

-With our recommended data stacks, they will let any curious Analyst or Scientist learn the Engineering side of Data.
+With our recommended data stacks, they will let any curious Analyst or Scientist learn the Engineering aspect of Data.
 This can begin to unlock some powerful analytics for your organisations!
 They can discover a new data source, table or API and make the data available to themselves.
-Provide an answer and give feedback.
+Provide an answer, receive and iterate as required.

 ### Start Up or Young Company with No Data-Stack

-We have both an AWS stack and an Azure stack that we have used first-hand and can recommend.
-This will be a simple stack that is infinitely better than a complicated solution at this stage of the company.
+We have both an AWS stack and an Azure stack that we have used first-hand and recommend.
+It is a simple stack that is infinitely better than a complicated solution at this stage of the company.

-### We Already Have a Data-Stack and Are Having Data Challenges
+### We Already Have a Data-Stack

 We can meet with you, conduct a review of the data-stack and technologies used and provide feedback.
 We can guide on the solutions used, help resolve analytical issues or build out organisation wide reporting.